Nuclear power in Kazakhstan: Plans for new reactors

 Plans for the construction of new nuclear reactors reach back to 1997, before the final shutdown of BN-350.
 In 1998 the Kazakh government announced its intentions to construct a new power reactor near lake Balkash, which however was not implemented in the following years.
 Since 2006, plans for new reactors were discussed with Russia, and a memorandum of understanding for the construction of reactors was signed with the Russian nuclear corporation Rosatom in 2014.
 The first reactor was then foreseen to be sited near Kurchatov.

 In 2013 Kazakhstan adopted a “Green Economy Concept” to shift its 97% fossil fuel electricity production to at least 50% renewable and nuclear sources until 2050, and reach full carbon neutrality by 2060.
 To this end, the government commits to the development of nuclear capacities:

 Nevertheless, the nuclear plant construction was still postponed for a “lack of immediate need” for additional electricity in 2016, but prospected energy requirements show a 1400 MW deficit in the southern zone as early as 2028.

-An International Atomic Energy Agency report at the government’s request from 2016 declared that “Kazakhstan is well-positioned to continue developing its civilian nuclear program”.
+An International Atomic Energy Agency report at the government's request from 2016 declared that “Kazakhstan is well-positioned to continue developing its civilian nuclear program”.
 From 2019 to 2022 the planning has picked up speed, and several suppliers from different countries have submitted offers for plant constructions.
 As of 2022 the government was evaluating six potential suppliers: NuScale Power (USA), US-Japanese consortium of GEH, KHNP (Korea), CNNC (China), Rosatom (Russia) and EDF (France).
-The current government plan foresees the construction of the first plant with 1200 MW at Ulken near lake Balkash, and the second plant at Kurchatov with 2× 300 MW.
+The current government plan foresees the construction of the first plant with 1200 MW at Ülken near lake Balkash, and the second plant at Kurchatov with 2× 300 MW.
 Until 2035 Kazakhstan wants to have 2.4 GW of nuclear power capacity.

+On 6 October 2024, Kazakhstan held a referendum amongst voters on the construction of its first modern nuclear power reactor.
+The referendum was supported by a majority of 71 % of the voters.